mijailmariano/zillow_regression/README.md

 **``Recommendations:``**

-1. Create a **"Real-estate Training Program** that aims at helping Real-estate Brokers/Agents, Marketing, and Real-estate Consultancy teams to familiarize themselves with seasonal patterns in their local areas.
+1. Create a **Real-estate Training Program** that aims at helping Real-estate Brokers/Agents, Marketing, and Real-estate Consultancy teams to familiarize themselves with seasonal patterns in their local areas.
 By offering this program to real-estate professionals who are often closest to both sellers and buyers, it would help them to:

  - Better advise their clients on the most optimal periods to enter the market (purchase/sell their home)
  - More quickly recognize housing market shocks and make real-time decisions that help to normalize home value prices